OpenGATE/Gate/docs/vgate.rst

 How to get vGATE now?
 ~~~~~~~~~~~~~~~~~~~~~

 Go to the `OpenGate collaboration website <http://opengatecollaboration.org/>`_.
 You will then be able to download the virtual machine under the "Download/vGATE" menu.
+The direct (google drive) link is `here https://drive.google.com/file/d/1tbXtq5KU9J8Rn7zo-EXHA6o7TEbcpHUo/view?usp=sharing`.

 Be aware that the file you will download a pretty big (about 10 Gbytes), so if several users are downloading the file at the same time, your download speed will be limited and you will have to be patient.